 The Chatham-Kent Gay Pride Association (Pride CK)

-The Chatham-Kent Gay Pride Association envisions an open and safe community for all to live, by generating celebratory, cultural, artistic and educational events which affirm the lives of lesbian, gay, bisexual, transsexual, transgender, two-spirited people, and supporters through the community.
-The Chatham-Kent Gay Pride Association will promote unity, inclusion, and awareness of sexual and gender diversity throughout Chatham-Kent.
-Most importantly, we aim to create a sense of community and a safe space for LGBT individuals, their families and their allies.
+The Chatham-Kent Gay Pride Association promotes unity, inclusion, and awareness of sexual and gender diversity throughout Chatham-Kent.
+Most importantly, they aim to create a sense of community and a safe space for LGBT individuals, their families and their allies.

 Chatham-Kent is home to many active faith and religious communities.
 To find out more and get connected, visit 211 for